GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         return
     ```

-1. Do not act for `OBJECT_METADATA_UPDATE` events, as they signal no change to the GCS photo bucket images themselves.
+1. Do not act for `OBJECT_METADATA_UPDATE` events, as they signal no change to the Cloud Storage photo bucket images themselves.

     ```py
     if new_notification.message is None: